Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 * An Azure SQL DB, used to store several different types of data, pre-process the transactional data for modeling, and generate pricing suggestions.
 A premium edition (P1) is recommended as the larger tables take advantage of clustered columnstore indices.
 * An Azure Storage account, used to save the model and intermediate data in Blobs and Tables.
-* A model build web service
+* A model build web service, running in batch mode,
 * A collection of several interactive services for querying the model
-* A PowerBI workspace collection
+* A PowerBI dashboard
 * Azure Data factory for scheduling regular execution

 Because every business system is different, the pre-configured solution does not include data flows from your business system to the SQL database, or the flow of decisions pricing from the analyst to the business systems (e.g. ERP).
 An [integration partner](https://https://appsource.microsoft.com/en-us/product/cortana-intelligence/microsoft-cortana-intelligence.demand-forecasting-for-retail)
 can connect these data paths for you.